thirdweb-dev/react/etc/react.api.md

 import type { Erc20 } from '@thirdweb-dev/sdk';
 import { Erc721 } from '@thirdweb-dev/sdk';
 import { FetchStatus } from 'react-query';
-import { InjectedConnector } from 'wagmi/connectors/injected';
 import { IpfsStorage } from '@thirdweb-dev/sdk';
 import { IStorage } from '@thirdweb-dev/sdk';
 import { Json } from '@thirdweb-dev/sdk';
-import { LoginWithMagicLinkConfiguration } from 'magic-sdk';
-import { MagicSDKAdditionalConfiguration } from 'magic-sdk';
 import { Marketplace } from '@thirdweb-dev/sdk';
 import type { MarketplaceFilter } from '@thirdweb-dev/sdk';
 import { NetworkOrSignerOrProvider } from '@thirdweb-dev/sdk';